opendevshop/devshop/README.md

 Development
 -----------

-If you are interested in developing devshop, checkout the `/repos` folder.
+If you are interested in developing devshop, there are a few more steps you need to take.

+  1. `vagrant up` with the synced folder commented out.
+  2. Uncomment line 45 in `Vagrantfile` (the line with config.vm.synced_folder), and run `vagrant reload`.
-Run the `init-repos.sh` script to initialize the git repos needed for development and set them up in the VM.
+  3. Change directory to `repos` and run the `init-repos.sh` script to prepare the repositories and place files in the guest.

-@TODO: This still needs work.
-Can't sync a folder to the aegir user until the aegir user exists.